omninonsense/kustomize-sopsgenerator/docs/kustomize-plugins.md

 is compiled by Go with `CGO_ENABLED=0`, which means that the go `plugin` package is compiled with with a stub implementation, which just returns the error: `plugin: not implemented` ([source](https://golang.org/src/plugin/plugin_stubs.go)).

 This is probably a sidefect of wanting to avoid compilation skew problems associated dynamic linking?
+Might have something to do with the fact that plugins include the whole runtime with them, and that everything is statically linked.
+So, if libraries mismatch, then
+Go complains at runtime as it tries to load the plugin.

 </details>